Mateusz Chruściński

 Mateusz Chruściński (born 29 November 1987 in Katowice, Poland) is a Polish figure skater who competed as a single skater and pair skater.
 He teamed up with Joanna Sulej in 2008 and began competing internationally with her in the 2008-2009 season.
 They represented Poland at the 2010 Winter Olympics.
-They were coached by his mother, Iwona Myldarz-Chruścińska.
+They were coached by his mother, Iwona Mydlarz-Chruścińska.
 His brother, Radosław Chruściński, is also a competitive skater.

 As a single skater, he is the 2006 Polish Junior national champion and the 2007 senior national silver medalist.
 He competed three seasons on the Junior Grand Prix circuit.